Canada

 Restrictions on entry to Canada

-We found no evidence of any official restrictions on entry to Canada based on HIV status.
+There is some evidence of official restrictions on entry to Canada based on HIV status.

 According to UNAIDS and the US Department of State, Canada does not have any HIV-related restrictions on entry.